 How many days should a cleanse last?

 There are options.
-This January, goop has a five-day meal plan for omnivores and a three-day plan for vegans and vegetarians and anyone else who gravitates toward plant-based eating.
-(You can find many more clean eating plans and recipes on our detox hub.)
-Dr. Junger’s original plan is twenty-one days, but he has come up with a seven-day plan in Clean 7.
+This January, goop has a five-day meal plan.
+(You can find more clean eating plans on our detox hub and all detox-friendly recipes here.)
+Dr. Junger’s original plan is twenty-one days, but he has come up with a seven-day plan (called Clean 7).
 Traditional elimination diets designed to address specific symptoms may last two to four weeks before symptoms resolve, and then require more time to add back and evaluate foods one at a time.

 Is a detox program safe during pregnancy?